mathewlowry/myhub-gpt/README.md

 * Today: [[Pilot integration]] explains how MyHub/ChatGPT *currently* works.
 	* If you're an Early Adopter kicking the tyres, this is a good place to start
 	* Do you have your own ChatGPT API key *and* a Hub?
 Email me and I'll set this up for you
 * Tomorrow: How (do I currently imagine) will the LLM integration into MyHub.ai look like in future?
-See [[Chatgpt Integration planned]]
+See [[Chatgpt Integrations planned]]

 ### My experiments